clareuwu/notes/README.md

 - [ ] transclute other types of files inside cards
 - [ ] Search bar actually do anything
 - [x] edit functionality for individual card pages
+- [ ] middleware for auth to redirect instead of 401
-- [ ] add lil script for making user
+- [x] add lil script for making user
 - [ ] render latex blocks with katex
 - [ ] export notes to md documents
 - [ ] Kanban style deck/page for organizing projects?